By John Taylor, Lord Taylor of Warwick (Vice President of the BBFC)

 is accepted as a way to solve problems.

-manual in how to punch, kick, stab and shoot.
+instruction manual in how to punch, kick, stab and shoot.
 A pounding soundtrack, raising the adrenaline levels, can greatly multiply the impact.
 You don't believe me?
-Just look at the blockbusters in which Arnold Schwarzenegger, Sylvester Stallone and Bruce
+Just look at the blockbusters in which Arnold Schwarzenegger, Sylvester

 Last year, the Home Office published The Effects of Video Violence on Young Offenders.
 The report showed that offenders preferred brutal entertainment and identified with violent role models.
 In watching action films, they often skipped from one

 frenzied scene to another, so the consequences of thuggery were not observed.

 Vinnie Jones, the former hard man of soccer, won plaudits for his menacing performance in Lock, Stock and Two Smoking Barrels .
 Now he's set to become a Hollywood tough guy.
 Are you happy with him as a role model for young